Ken Schrader Racing: ARCA Menards Series

 After his own team was also struggling financially, Bret Holmes did not field his own No. 23 car at the race at Iowa and drove Schrader's No. 52 instead for that race along with two others.
 In 2019, the team only ran two races, at Daytona with Tyler Dippel and DuQuoin with Schrader himself.

 For 2020, Schrader's team partnered with late model team Fury Race Cars to jointly field Fury's driver Natalie Decker in the No. 52 at Daytona in preparation for her start in the Truck Series race there driving for Niece Motorsports.
-This will not be Fury's first time running a stock-car team, as they fielded a part-time Xfinity Series team in 2018 (but not in 2019).
+This was not Fury's first time running a stock-car team, as they fielded a part-time Xfinity Series team in 2018.

 On December 8, 2020, Schrader confirmed that he would be closing down his longtime ARCA team and only keep its dirt racing operations in 2021.
-This will be the first season since 1990 where KSR has not competed in the series.
+This made it the first season since 1990 where KSR did not compete in the series.
 Schrader's iconic No. 52 car only competed part-time from 2018 to 2020 due to lack of sponsorship.